bgplab/bgplab/docs/session/4-removeprivate.md

 ## The Problem

 Log into X2 and check its BGP table.
 You'll notice that the AS path for the prefix `192.168.42.0/24` contains a private AS number[^PAN] 65000 that should not be visible outside your autonomous system.
-For example, you would get the following printout when running Cumulus Linux on X2:[^NLS]
+For example, you would get the following printout when running FRRouting on X2:

 [^PAN]: AS numbers 64496-64511 are not private AS numbers.
 [RFC 5398](https://www.rfc-editor.org/rfc/rfc5398.html) reserved them for documentation.
 Private AS numbers start with AS 64512.

-[^NLS]: You need _netlab_ release 1.7.0 or later to use the **netlab connect --show** command.
-Read [this document](../basic/0-frrouting.md) if you use an older _netlab_ release and use Cumulus Linux or FRR as the external routers.

 ```
 $ netlab connect x2 -q --show ip bgp